Make Your Own Vegan Big Macs!March 8, 2018 / byrunningwhilevegan / Categories : Food, recipes, Running

 The first time I had a vegan Big Mac, I was visiting Phoenix with my friend Britney.
 We visited the vegan restaurant Green, and I was blown away by their version of the famous McDonalds burger – the Big Wac.
 As soon as I got home, I constructed my own.

 Because I was living in San Francisco at the time, I had not experienced the vegan Big Mac taking LA by storm at a small restaurant called Doomies.
 And because it is a secret menu item, the first time I went to Doomies I ordered a different burger.
-When I finally experienced the Doomie’s Big Mac I was completely smitten and it’s all I’ve ever ordered from there on out (save for some deep-fried appetizers).
+When I finally tried the Doomie’s Big Mac I was completely smitten and it’s all I’ve ever ordered from there on out (save for some deep-fried appetizers).
 Though I knew how to make it myself, I lived alone with a tiny kitchen – that kind of decadence was left for very special occasions.

 When Mike and I first got together, he confessed to me that Doomies was pretty much his favorite restaurant, thanks to that Big Mac.
 I boasted that I could make one for him just as delicious, if not better.
 It was on!